voronoi-team/phasmophobia-wiki/content/equipment/flashlight.md

 During a Hunt, the Flashlight will flicker on and off for the duration of the Hunt.
 As such, it is critical to have one for having a first warning of an active Hunt.

-# Comparison
-A comparison of the two flashlights.
-The strong flashlight is brighter and larger than the normal flashlight.
-The strong flashlight is far brighter and larger than the normal flashlight.

 # Additional Tips
 Extra flashlights can be dropped within dark areas of the map to provide uninterrupted illumination.
 This is especially helpful if a Ghost tampers with the lights and/or Fuse Box frequently.